7 Things to Know About Omeprazole

 Sometimes the acid in your stomach gets overproduced or can start travelling to places it shouldn’t, like back up your throat.
 This can cause a range of problems from mild issues, such as acid reflux, to more serious conditions, like ulcers.

-Bothare also treated by a course of omeprazole.
+Both stomach and duodenal ulcers are also treated by a course of omeprazole.
 An ulcer is a spot, usually in your stomach or duodenum (part of your intestines), where the mucus lining has been worn down and the acid has damaged the sensitive tissue underneath.
 This is painful and can be very serious if left untreated.
 Depending on the location and cause of the ulcer, omeprazole could be prescribed alone or in combination with antibiotics.

 3. The 7 most common side effects of omeprazole